 Engineering Medical Devices to Get Smaller—Without Breaking at Scale

-Miniaturization is only successful if it scales.
+Miniaturization only works if it scales.

 📍 Boston Convention & Exhibition Center

-Braden Ta’ala, Vice President of Engineering, ATL Medical
+Presenter: Braden Ta’ala, Vice President of Engineering, ATL Medical

 Braden leads global engineering strategy and execution for regulated medical device development and manufacturing programs.
 With experience spanning aerospace, consumer products, and MedTech, he focuses on building scalable engineering systems that hold up in real-world production—not just early-stage design.